-TLDR: It's baptism!
-I don't consider myself "baptist."
+TLDR: It's baptism! (and communion) I don't consider myself "baptist."
 I still don't like the connotations associated with being baptist, including a dark history of racism, and other problems.
 For that reason I probably wouldn't have "baptist" in the name of a church I started for my own personal convictions.
-Many Presbyterians will say the same thing… Continue reading What does it mean to be “baptist”?
+Many Presbyterians will say the… Continue reading What does it mean to be “baptist”?

 Non-Christian scholars agree this parchment was written in the 1st century BC.
 This is a copy of Isaiah (originally written sometime around 700 BC based on its references to historical events).
 It even confirms the accuracy of later copies.
 Whatever it means for us all, like we know fossils are old, this document was written… Continue reading The Great Isaiah Scroll